Dementia Decoded: Why Early Detection is Key 🔑

 Post-SAGE Test: What's Next on the Journey? 🛤️

-You've successfully completed the SAGE test, an essential step towards comprehending dementia.
-What follows this?
-Your healthcare specialist will scrutinize the results, checking for any inconsistency or irregularity in your responses.
-This review aids in pinpointing potential cognitive issues, serving as a launchpad towards a more definitive diagnosis.
+So, you've completed the SAGE test, a crucial step in understanding dementia.
+But what happens next?
+Your healthcare provider will analyze the results, looking for any inconsistencies or anomalies in your responses.
+This evaluation helps identify potential cognitive issues, serving as a stepping stone towards a more definitive diagnosis.

 It's important to remember that the SAGE test isn't a definitive diagnosis tool.
 Rather, it's an early warning system, a way to detect potential problems before they escalate.
 If your results suggest possible dementia, your doctor might recommend further tests.
 These could range from brain scans to more detailed cognitive assessments, aimed at distinguishing between conditions like vascular dementia and Alzheimer's dementia.